STEP II: THE PERSONALITY PROFILE & HOME VISIT

 We will send you forms to complete and return, which includes contact information, a personality profile and health history.
 Cristie, our director and also a former surrogate, will then come visit you and your family in your home for an interview.
 This is a chance for her to learn more about your home life, and she can also answer your questions about the process at this time.

 STEP III: MEET THE PSYCHOLOGIST

 You will meet with a psychologist we work with consistently, who has worked with surrogates for years.
-You will undergo a psycological screening test, which will assist the psychologist in deciding if you are mentally able to preform as a surrogate.
-The psycologist will create a report that the Intended Parent(s) are able to review.
+You will undergo a psychological screening test, which will assist the psychologist in deciding if you are mentally able to preform as a surrogate.
+The psychologist will create a report that the Intended Parent(s) are able to review.